Written by Emily Scott on 26th August 2016

 Coming as part of a trio of Sony devices, the Z5 Premium was the most expensive of the bunch, easily outpricing the Z5 Compact and regular Z5.
 However, for the extra cash you end up with the first mainstream 4K smartphone display, effectively making it the most powerful screen on the market.

 Topping everything off is a unique twist on the classic Xperia design, with a reflective chrome version of the Z5 premium on offer for fans of fashion forward handsets.
-Will we see the Sony Xperia Z6 soon too?
+Since the Z5 we're yet to see an Xperia Z follow-up, will we see the Sony Xperia Z6?

 Any one of these phones all stand a chance as the best phone of 2015, so it’s hard to choose a real winner.
 Of course, the iPhone 6s has seen massive success, but the likes of the Note5 with its S-Pen, or the Z5 Premium and its 4K screen are also worth shouting about and the most popular mobile phones right now.